What is Targeted Advertising? [With Examples]

 - Generational information

-Note: Meta will be implementing new targeting restrictions, which will limit the scope of ad targeting on their platforms.
+Note: Meta began implementing new targeting restrictions, which limit the scope of ad targeting on their platforms.
 This change will take effect in March 2022.

-However, targeted advertising can also cover zip code, household income, consumer behaviors, personality traits, lifestyle choices, and general interests.
-Paired with basic demographic targeting, this added layer of value-based data can make targeted advertising feel spookily accurate in meeting user needs.
+However, targeted advertising can also cover geographic locations like through zip codes, household income, consumer behaviors, personality traits, lifestyle choices, and general interests.
+Paired with basic demographic targeting, this added layer of value-based data can make targeted marketing and advertising feel spookily accurate in meeting user needs.

 Not to mention, this commitment to accuracy really works.
 Despite any nervousness consumers may feel about encountering such individually-tailored ads, people are more likely to make purchases through targeted ads.